Are you thinking about starting your own blog? Wondering what blogging tools you’ll need to get started?

 There’s a free version up to 1,000 subscribers, but the paid plans beyond that are still super affordable!
 You can also create landing pages, popups, surveys, and embeddable opt-in forms with MailerLite.

 Get your content shared on social media to grow your social media following and also increase traffic to your site!
-With the Monarch social sharing plugin, you can choose from more than 20 social sharing networks to display on your website to create custom sharing options for your visitors.
+With the Monarch social media plugin, you can choose from more than 20 social sharing networks to display on your website to create custom sharing options for your visitors.

 You also have the option to add sharing buttons in 5 different locations: floating sidebar, above and/or below content, on images and videos, pop-ups, or fly-ins.
-The Monarch social sharing plugin is included with the Divi Theme and integrates nicely with it, making it easy to have social sharing buttons throughout your site.
+The Monarch social media plugin is included with the Divi Theme and integrates nicely with it, making it easy to have social sharing buttons throughout your site.

 I use Monarch for the sidebar share buttons and the pop-up at the bottom of my blog posts.
 The only downside with the Monarch plugin is that there isn’t a way to add social sharing buttons with a shortcode.